Mattd56/AmazingMaze/README.md

 The start point is the end point.

-The start point has no legal moves.
+The start point is on a wall.

 ## English or pseudocode description of algorith
 ```